-A telephone jack is conveniently located in the front under the dash on the passenger's side.
-The park connection point is located near the rear on the roadside sidewall.
+A telephone jack is conveniently located in the dinette overhead.
+The park connection point is located in the power cord storage box or utility compartment.

 MICROWAVE OVEN (If Equipped)

 The microwave oven is powered by 120-volt AC power and will only operate when connected.
 A wall receptacle for the microwave is located in the overhead cabinet adjacent to the microwave cabinet.